Managing Reflux — Why Lifestyle Still Matters

 (hello women juggling busy schedules and not prioritising mealtimes)

 Digestion begins before the first mouthful.
-When you eat on the go, in the car, or between meetings, the cephalic response is blunted — no saliva, minimal stomach acid — and food lands in an unprepared stomach.
+When you eat on the go, in the car, fast food, or between meetings, the cephalic response is blunted — no saliva, minimal stomach acid — and food lands in an unprepared stomach.
 The result is incomplete breakdown, delayed emptying, and pressure that pushes contents back up the oesophagus.

 High-Fat Meals